WordPress/gutenberg/packages/dataviews/README.md

 -   `id`: identifier for the field.
 Unique.
 -   `header`: the field's name to be shown in the UI.
 -   `getValue`: function that returns the value of the field.
 -   `render`: function that renders the field.
+Optional, `getValue` will be used if `render` is not defined.
 -   `elements`: the set of valid values for the field's value.
 -   `type`: the type of the field.
 Used to generate the proper filters.
 Only `enumeration` available at the moment.
 See "Field types".
 -   `enableSorting`: whether the data can be sorted by the given field.
 True by default.